Kaunas: Jewish community of Kaunas

 As the Second World War began, there were 30,000 Jews living in Kaunas, comprising about 25% of the city's population.
 When the Soviet Union took over Lithuania in 1940, some Jewish Dutch residents in Lithuania approached the Dutch consul Jan Zwartendijk to get a visa to the Dutch West Indies.
 Zwartendijk agreed to help them and Jews who had fled from German-occupied Poland also sought his assistance.
 In a few days, with the help of aides, Zwartendijk produced over 2,200 visas for Jews to Curaçao.
 Then refugees approached Chiune Sugihara, a Japanese consul, who gave them a transit visa through the USSR to Japan, against the disapproval of his government.
 This gave many refugees an opportunity to leave Lithuania for the Russian Far East via the Trans-Siberian Railway.
 The fleeing Jews were refugees from German-occupied Western Poland and Soviet-occupied Eastern Poland, as well as residents of Kaunas and other Lithuania territories.
 The Sugihara House, where he was previously issuing transit visas, currently is a museum and the Centre For Asian Studies of Vytautas Magnus University.

-Following Hitler's invasion of the Soviet Union on 22 June 1941, Soviet forces fled from Kaunas.
-Both before and during the German occupation starting 25 June, the anti-Communists, encouraged by the anti-Semitic leadership of the Berlin-based Lithuanian Activist Front (LAF), began to attack Jews, blaming them for the Soviet repressions, especially along Jurbarko and Kriščiukaičio streets.
+Following Hitler's invasion of the Soviet Union on 22 June 1941and the fleeing of Soviet forces the anti-Communists, encouraged by the anti-Semitic leadership of the Berlin-based Lithuanian Activist Front (LAF), began to attack Jews, blaming them for the Soviet repressions, especially along Jurbarko and Kriščiukaičio streets.
 The LAF's manifesto-type essay "What Are the Activists Fighting for?" states: "The Lithuanian Activist Front, by restoring the new Lithuania, is determined to carry out an immediate and fundamental purging of the Lithuanian nation and its land of Jews ...".
 Nazi authorities took advantage of the Lithuanian TDA Battalions and established a concentration camp at the Seventh Fort, one of the city's ten historic forts, and 4,000 Jews were rounded up and murdered there.

+Pogroms in Kaunas

-The Kaunas pogrom was a massacre of Jewish people living in Kaunas that took place on 25–29 June 1941; the first days of the Operation Barbarossa and of Nazi occupation of Lithuania.
+The Kaunas pogrom was the largest single massacre of Jewish people living in Kaunas that took place in a single day, 29 June 1941.
+Over 9200 people, including men, women and children were murdered.
 Prior to the construction of the Ninth Fort museum on the site, archaeologists unearthed a mass grave and personal belongings of the Jewish victims.
 The Ninth Fortress has been renovated into a memorial for the wars and is the site where nearly 50,000 Lithuanians were killed during Nazi occupation.
 Of these deaths, over 30,000 were Jews.